 There were tour guides waiting for us to join.
 After greeting, they assisted us to the first slot canyon which was at 200 meter walk.

 As I descended below ground, one step after another, I was convinced we’d left planet Earth.
-The Slot Canyon was truly magnificent and I am still just amazed at how the water erosion has carved away these breathtaking beautiful canyon walls.
+The Slot Canyon was truly magnificent.
+I am still just amazed at how the water erosion has carved away these breathtaking beautiful canyon walls.

 The narrow passages, smooth curves, and warm tones of this sandstone slot canyon had me infatuated instantly ❤️

 What are Slot Canyons ?
 They start as narrow cracks in the rock.
-Over millions of years, rainwater and flooding widens and deepens the opening and the result is a narrow, tall passage through the rocks of the plateau, that can be miles long.
+Over millions of years, rainwater and flooding widens and deepens the opening.
+Hence, the result is a narrow, tall passage through the rocks of the plateau, that can be miles long.

 If you visit Antelope Canyon during winter, you will miss those bright haloes.
 However, you would be able to enjoy Antelope Canyon almost entirely by yourself.